-We have completed a Phase 1a single ascending dose, or SAD, multiple ascending dose, or MAD, and food effect clinical trial involving 85 healthy volunteers in which PLN-74809 was shown to be orally bioavailable and generally well tolerated with a half-life that may support oncedaily dosing.
+We have completed Phase 1a single ascending dose, or SAD, multiple ascending dose, or MAD, and food effect clinical trials in which PLN-74809 was shown to be orally bioavailable and generally well tolerated with a half-life that may support once-daily dosing.

-We have also completed a Phase 1b proof-of-mechanism trial in healthy volunteers evaluating PLN-74809's ability to inhibit TGF-ß activation as measured through pSMAD2/3 activation levels. pSMADs act as signaling molecules directly downstream from the TGF-ß receptor, and therefore pSMAD2/3 activation is used as a reliable biomarker for TGF-ß activation.
+We have also completed a Phase 1b proof-of-mechanism trial in healthy volunteers evaluating PLN-74809's ability to inhibit TGF-ß activation as measured through pSMAD2/3 levels. pSMADs act as signaling molecules directly downstream from the TGF-ß receptor, and therefore pSMAD2/3 levels can be used as a reliable biomarker for TGF-ß activation.
 In the Phase 1b trial, PLN-74809 was shown to inhibit TGF-ß activation by up to 70% in alveolar macrophages collected from healthy volunteers, in a dose- and exposure-dependent manner.
 Additionally, PLN-74809 was well tolerated with only mild adverse events and no drug-related adverse events.